Controlled Interacting Branching Diffusion Processes: Relaxed Formulation in the Mean-Field Regime: Relaxed formulation

-This convexity assumption is the so-called \textit{Filippov condition}, common in the control literature.
-It holds, for example, when $A$ is a convex subset of a vector space, and the parameters are affine in $a$, which is the case of the Linear-Quadratic example presented in Section \ref{Section:LQ}.
+This convexity assumption is the so-called \emph{Filippov condition}, which is common in the control literature.
+It holds when $A$ is a convex subset of a vector space, and the parameters are affine in $a$, which is the case of the linear-quadratic examples in \citet{ocello2025controlled1}.